How Does this Apply to Me?

-I love getting feedback from EFI readers.
+I love getting feedback from EFI readers and how this applies.

-It is incredible the amazing people that read EFI and the challenges people have but they keep going.
+It is incredible the amazing people that read EFI and the challenges people have, but they keep going.

 Just like Steve.